-Most folks who adopt this lifestyle are older and usually into their retirement years.
-Some only enjoy it for a few years before failing health takes them off the road: their lifelong dream of perhaps full time RV living crushed.
+Most folks who embrace this lifestyle are older, often retired, and eager to explore while they still can.
+Sadly, some only enjoy it for a few years before health challenges force them to settle down, their dream of full-time RV living cut short.

-We have a lot of friends who think we are a little nuts because we don’t want a house, a fixed address, or a lot of stuff and prefer to travel the country at will.
+We have plenty of friends who think we’re crazy because we don’t want a house, a fixed address, or a garage full of stuff.
+Instead, we prefer life on the road, traveling wherever and whenever we choose.
 We love being nomadic!

 Why Wait?